 Sledge is a tiny town located in the state of Mississippi.
 With a population of 337 people and just one neighborhood, Sledge is the 244th largest community in Mississippi.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sledge is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sledge is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sledge who work in sales jobs (12.85%), office and administrative support (10.61%), and teaching (10.06%).
+Unlike some towns, Sledge isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sledge are a mix of both white- and blue-collar jobs.
+Overall, Sledge is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Sledge who work in teaching (16.18%), office and administrative support (13.24%), and healthcare suport services (12.50%).

 Being a small town, Sledge does not have a public transit system used by locals to get to and from work.

-The per capita income in Sledge in 2022 was $17,106, which is low income relative to Mississippi and the nation.
-This equates to an annual income of $68,424 for a family of four.
+The per capita income in Sledge in 2022 was $20,014, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $80,056 for a family of four.
 However, Sledge contains both very wealthy and poor people as well.

 The people who call Sledge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sledge residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Sledge include English, Irish, German, African, and British.
+Important ancestries of people in Sledge include English, Irish, Polish, African, and German.

 The most common language spoken in Sledge is English.
 Other important languages spoken here include African languages and Arabic.